From 1 April 2021, this website will not be updated.

 Governing body meetings are held in public, see a list of our upcoming meetings.

-Dr Ian Goodman, Chair
+Professor Ian Goodman, Chair

 Ian has been a practising GP in Hillingdon for over 30 years and a GP trainer for over 25 years.
 He has been the Chair of the NHS Hillingdon CCG since April 2011 and has been actively engaging Hillingdon’s 45 practices through the change to clinical commissioning.
 Ian takes a key role in driving change and innovation in General Practice and has been involved in various commissioning projects since 1990.

 In 2021 Ian Goodman was been appointed Professor of Strategic Development of Primary Care at Brunel Medical School.